-We actively look for and test renewable raw materials.
+Our goal is to increase the share of either recycled or renewable raw materials in tires to 50% by 2030, and we are actively looking for and testing renewable raw materials.
 Our aim is to find bio-based raw materials for various raw material groups, create eco-friendlier tires, and replace fossil raw materials.
 We will also reduce the use of harmful substances, thereby improving occupational safety in production.
 We were the first in our industry to give up the use of high aromatic oils.

 Renewable raw materials are also used for improving tires’ properties and performance by modifying the compound property balance at varying temperatures.
 The use of new raw materials requires a great deal of product development efforts and testing in order to find the best combination of properties for a tire.
 In materials development, the use of renewable materials must not alter a tire’s safety characteristics.

 The best progress has been made in the use of renewable raw materials with bio-based oils.
 They are used in order to replace synthetic oils that are based on crude oil.
 We also conduct research in order to investigate the use of recycled rubber sourced from used tires as a replacement for fossil carbon black.

 The use of renewable raw materials has not required us to change our production processes or had any significant effects on the energy consumption in production.
 However, renewable raw materials often increase the raw material costs of tires.